ibm-cloud-docs/databases-for-postgresql/howto-upgrading.md

 ```
 {: pre}

 `skip_initial_backup` is optional.
-If set to `true`, the new deployment does not take an initial backup after running the promotion.
+If set to `true`, the new deployment does not take an initial backup when the promotion completes.
 You're new deployment is available in a shorter amount of time, at the expense of not being backed up until the next automatic backup is run, or you take an on-demand backup.

-### Dry-running the Upgrade
+### Dry running the promotion and upgrade

-In order to evaluate the affects of upgrading, you can perform a dry-run.
-A dry-run does not perform the promotion and upgrade, but it does simulate it, with the results printed to the database logs.
-(You can access/view your database logs through the [Log Analysis Integration](/docs/databases-for-postgresql?topic=cloud-databases-logging)).
-This is mostly so you can ensure that the version you are currently running with it's extensions can be successfully upgraded to your desired version.
+In order to evaluate the effects of major version upgrades, you can trigger a dry run.
+A dry run does not perform the promotion and upgrade, but it does simulate it, with the results printed to the database logs.
+(You can access and view your database logs through the [Log Analysis Integration](/docs/databases-for-postgresql?topic=cloud-databases-logging)).
+This is mostly so you can ensure that the version you are currently running with its extensions can be successfully upgraded to your intended version.

-The dry-run can only be run with `skip_initial_backup` set to `false`, and `version` defined.
+The dry run must be run with `skip_initial_backup` set to `false`, and `version` defined.
 ```
 curl -X POST \
   https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/remotes/promotion \